heggebakk/ea-equivalence/README.md

 # ea-equivalence
+This is an implementation from the paper `Deciding EA-equivalence via invariants` by Nikolay Kaleyski.

 ## Build and run project:
 To build the project, simply run `comp.sh` at the commandline in the current directory.